seatgeek/android-PlacesAutocompleteTextView/README.md

        android:layout_height="wrap_content"
        app:pacv_googleMapsApiKey="<YOUR_GOOGLE_API_KEY>"/>
 ```
-_Note: you can treat the `PlacesAutocompleteTextView` the same as any `AutocompleteTextView`
-since it extends from the framework `AutocompleteTextView`.
-This means you can use
-custom styles with all the standard view properties._

 4. Finally, you'll likely want a listener in your UI to know when the user has
 selected an item from the dropdown:
 ```java